Two Efficient Ridge Solutions for the Incremental Broad Learning System on Added Inputs: Introduction

 \section{Introduction}

 Single layer feedforward neural networks (SLFN) with the universal approximation capability have been widely applied to solve the classification and regression problems~\cite{BL_Ref_18,BL_Ref_19,BL_Ref_20}.
 SLFNs can utilize traditional Gradient-descent-based learning algorithms~\cite{BL_Ref_22,BL_Ref_23}.
 However, those Gradient-descent-based algorithms suffer from the time-consuming training process and the local minimum trap, while their generalization performance is sensitive to the training parameters, e.g., learning rate.
-Accordingly the random vector functional-link neural network (RVFLNN) was proposed~\cite{BL_Ref_19} to eliminate the drawback of long training process, which offers the generalization capability in function approximation~\cite{BL_Ref_20}.
-It has been proven that RVFLNN is a universal approximation for continuous functions on compact sets.
+Then the random vector functional-link neural network (RVFLNN) was proposed~\cite{BL_Ref_19} to eliminate the drawback of long training process, which trains only the output weights, and generates the input weights and biases randomly.
+RVFLNN offers the generalization capability in function approximation~\cite{BL_Ref_20}, and has been proven to be a universal approximation for continuous functions on compact sets.

 Based on the RVFLNN model, a dynamic step-wise updating algorithm was proposed in \cite{27_ref_BL_trans_paper} to model time-variety data with moderate size.
 When a new input is encountered or the increment of a new node is required, the dynamic algorithm in \cite{27_ref_BL_trans_paper} only computes the pseudoinverse of that added input or node, to update the output weights easily.
 The scheme in \cite{27_ref_BL_trans_paper} was improved into Broad Learning System (BLS) in \cite{BL_trans_paper}, to deal with time-variety big data with high dimension.
 Then in \cite{BL_trans_paperApproximate}, a mathematical proof of the universal approximation capability of BLS is provided, and several BLS variants were discussed, which include cascade, recurrent, and broad-deep combination structures.